soi-20/brains/README.md

-# Functional Mindflow project
+# Functional Flow project

-This is an experimental Functional MindFlow project(Open-source brains).
-All thoughts are welcome to contribute here.
+This is an experimental Functional Flow project(Open-source brains).

-If you want to check the flow real-time or comment privately, you can SnapChat me your email and I will send you the link to a private Slack channel synced to this project.
+All thoughts are welcome to contribute HERE (Closed/Open Issues).
+If you want to check the flow real-time or discuss something with me privately, you can Snap me your email and I will send you the link to a private Slack channel synced to this project.

 All the contributions (Github/Slack) will be merged here.

-## Output of My Brains⚡️
+## Output of Brains⚡️

 ### Founder